U.S. Department of Energy – Advanced Materials & Manufacturing Office

 Washington, DC 20585

-Dr. Steve McKnight is the Acting Director of the U.S. Department of Energy (DOE) Advanced Materials and Manufacturing Technologies Office (AMMTO) and Industrial Efficiency and Decarbonization Office (IEDO).
-Dr. McKnight leads each office’s strategy, management, and execution to advance materials and manufacturing technologies and dramatically reduce industrial emissions.
-Dr. McKnight has more than 25 years of leadership and research experience in government, academia, and the nonprofit sector.
+Dr. Christopher Saldaña is the director of the Advanced Materials and Manufacturing Technologies Office (AMMTO).
+During this particularly important and transformative time for AMMTO, Dr. Saldaña is leading the office's strategy, management, and execution to advance materials and manufacturing technologies and dramatically reduce industrial emissions.

 Dr. Diana Bauer, Deputy Director and Energy Technology Manufacturing and Workforce Program Manager (Acting)